dmoisset/s5/rules/environment.md

 get their bearings within 1d4 rounds, after which they can fly normally.
 Magical flight and methods of flight that provide their own thrust, such as maneuvering jets, are not affected.
 A character in a zero-gravity environment can lift and carry 10 times her normal amount.

-### Falling

-A fall from a great height is one of the most common hazards facing an adventurer.
-At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
-The creature lands prone, unless it avoids taking damage from the fall.

-For environments with high or low gravity, double or halve the damage amounts, respectively.
-Falling in extreme gravit deals as least triple the listed damage, and potentially even more.

 ## Radiation